Bulging Eyes or Proptosis

-Proptosis, or exophthalmos, is the bulging out of one (unilateral) or both (bilateral) of the eyes.
-While some people naturally have eyes that seem to bulge due to variations in our anatomy, others can develop the condition.
-If a person suddenly develops proptosis, especially in just one eye, it is considered a very serious problem.
+If a person suddenly develops exophthalmos, especially in both eyes, it is considered a very serious problem.
 Sudden onsets of proptosis should always be evaluated by an eye doctor immediately.

-Alternate Names for Bulging Eyes
+Other Terms for Bulging Eyes

 There are many different names experts use when referring to bulging eyes, such as: